Nov 23, 2023

 16. Offer Social Media Marketing Services

-- Estimated Income: $15-$80/hour, depending on expertise and years of experience
+- Estimated income: $15-$80/hour, depending on the level of expertise

-- Requirements: Content marketing skills and familiarity with social media trends
+- Requirements: content marketing skills and familiarity with social media trends

-17. Work as an SEO Consultant
+17. Work as a Virtual Recruiter

 18. Become a Virtual Assistant

-- Requirements: Administration and digital marketing skills
+- Requirements: administration, communication, and digital marketing skills

 19. Launch a Data Entry Service